C4V4H/Calculator/README.md

 # Calculator
 Calculator in java

-(until the version b.0.2, the program was fully done by "C4V4H")
+(until the version b.0.3, the program was fully done by "C4V4H")

-## Update ver. b.0.2
+## Update ver. b.0.3
 Pach Notes:

-* Added support for exponentials;

-* Added support for double numbers;

-* Fixed another bug with equals;
+* Updated graphics in the tab;